 - Wind Ensemble

-Students interested in majoring in Neuroscience Studies must complete a number of introductory level courses in biology, chemistry and psychology before they can take courses specifically related to neuroscience beyond the introductory course, Neuroscience Studies 180: Brain, Mind and Behavior.
+Students interested in majoring in Neuroscience Studies should complete a number of introductory level courses in biology, chemistry and psychology before taking courses specifically related to neuroscience beyond the introductory course, Neuroscience Studies 180: Brain, Mind and Behavior.
 If you are interested in this major, in addition to the Brain, Mind and Behavior course, you should consider taking several of the following courses during your first year: Biology 260 (Cell Biology) and Biology 265 (Genetics), Chemistry 111 (General Chemistry I), Chemistry 112 (General Chemistry II) Math 155 (Introduction to Statistical Modeling) and Computer Science 120 (Computing and Society) or 123 (Core Concepts in Computer Science)

 Introduction to Symbolic Logic (PHIL 111) and Critical Thinking (PHIL 110) are also introductory level courses that are suitable for first-year students.
 They focus on formal and informal reasoning (respectively), rather than traditional philosophical issues such as right and wrong, truth, or reality.
 They provide students with important tools of criticism and analysis that are useful in all coursework and beyond college.

 At the 200-level there are several courses that are somewhat more specialized, but that do not have pre-requisites.
-First year students are welcome to take, for example, Ancient and Medieval Philosophies, Environmental Ethics, and Indian Philosophies when these courses are offered.
+First year students are welcome to take, for example, Ancient and Medieval Philosophies, Environmental Ethics, Bio-Medical Ethics and Indian Philosophies when these courses are offered.
 Ancient and Medieval Philosophies is required for a major in philosophy, but all of these courses count towards the major (in the form of electives when not required).